QB Duggan paces TCU in 29-22 win over No. 19 Oklahoma State

 “We’ve just been getting better every week,” TCU coach Gary Patterson said.
 “You got to have a little luck and make a couple of plays.”

-“Sometimes goals fall out of reach, and you’ve just got to keep working,” said Cowboys defensive end Brock Martin, who returned a fumble 42 yards for a touchdown.
+Oklahoma State was driving for a tying touchdown when Trevon Moehrig made a one-handed interception of a deflected pass in the end zone, and TCU’s fourth-down stop after Duggan’s fumble came with 2:18 left.

-The Cowboys were trying to respond with a tying touchdown when Spencer Sanders’ high pass deflected off the hands of 6-foot-7 Jelani Woods, and was grabbed by Moehrig in the back of the end zone.
+“They bail us out a lot.
+We put them in tough positions and they stood their ground,” Duggan said.

-Duggan then fumbled when Amen Ogbongbemiga stripped the ball from him at the TCU 26.
-But Sanders was under extreme pressure and threw an incompletion on fourth down.
+Moehrig’s interception in the back of the end zone came when Spencer Sanders’ high pass deflected off the hands of 6-foot-7 Jelani Woods.
+Duggan then fumbled when Amen Ogbongbemiga stripped the ball from him at the TCU 26, but Sanders was under extreme pressure and threw an incompletion on fourth down.

 Tylan Wallace, the Oklahoma State senior playing in his hometown, had a 55-yard TD catch at the end of the third quarter to put the Cowboys up 22-21.
 He finished with seven catches for 92 yards.